GLOBAL MARKETS-Stocks slip on inflation concerns as oil prices rise further

 Overnight in Asia, MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS fell 0.4% as tech stocks in particular suffered as they had on Tuesday in Europe and on Wall Street.

-The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was down 2.8 basis points at 1.012%.
-The yield on 10-year Treasury notes US10YT=RR fell 2.7 basis points to 1.841%.
+The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, slid 2 basis points to 1.020%.
+The yield on 10-year Treasury notes US10YT=RR feel 4.3 basis points to 1.825%.

 Gold rose more than 1% as a retreat in the dollar and geopolitical tensions surrounding Ukraine burnished safe-haven bullion's appeal.